-The following pages will provide the foundation for a working knowledge of the makeup and responsibilities of the Court.
+The following pages provide a foundation to more fully explain the makeup, responsibilities and work of the Court.

-Jody Barilla Court Administrator
+Jody L. Barilla Court Administrator

 JUDGES

 The three Domestic Relations/Juvenile Court Judges are very active in their courtrooms, hearing a variety and multitude of cases.
 The Judges refer a wide range of cases to the Magistrates.
 The type of cases and matters heard by the judiciary include, but are not limited to, the following: